borgbase/vorta/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug Report
-about: Report a bug or a similiar issue - the classic way
+about: Report a bug or a similar issue - the classic way
 title: ''
 labels: ''
 assignees: ''